 - Price: Based on the pricing model that you select, you can specify the price for the addon's price point.

-- Add a description to the price point which gets displayed on all customer facing resources such as Invoice, Quotes, Checkout, and Self-serve Portal.
+- Add a description to the price point which gets displayed on all customer-facing resources such as Invoices, Quotes, Checkout, and Self-serve Portal.

-- Additionally specify Invoice notes that will appear in all the invoice pdfs that are generated for this addon's price point.
+- Additionally, specify Invoice notes that will appear in all the invoice PDF that are generated for this addon's price point.